madsjulia/Mads.jl/examples/bigdt/source_termination.md

 * 3 monitoring wells

-We know some of the properties of the source (location, size, strength, release start time, etc.).
+We know some of the properties of the source (location, shape, strength, release start time, etc.).
 We know concentrations observed at the 3 monitoring wells (10 annual measurements per well from 2006-2015).
-We do NOT know
+We do NOT know:

 *	groundwater flow velocity

 *	longitudinal dispersion of the plume

 Inverse modeling can be used to estimate these parameters.
-However, there are uncertainties with the estimates that inverse modeling does not consider.
+However, there are uncertainties with the inverse model estimates.
-Because of these uncertainties, we perform a decision analysis rather than a simple inverse analysis.
+Because of these uncertainties, we perform a decision analysis.

 ### Uncertainties: